mensbeam/Arsse/README.md

 - NCN does not specify what should be done when moving a feed to a folder which does not exist; The Arsse return `422`
 - NCN does not specify what should be done when renaming a feed to an invalid title, nor what constitutes an invalid title; The Arsse uses the same rules as it does for folders, and returns `422` in cases of rejection

-### <a name="proto-ttrss"></a> Tiny Tiny RSS
+### Tiny Tiny RSS

-As a general rule, The Arsse should yield the same output as the reference implementation for all valid inputs (otherwise you've found [a bug][newIssue]), but there are exception, either because the Tiny Tiny RSS (hereafter "TTRSS") [protocol description][TTRSS] is incomplete, erroneous, or out of date, or because TTRSS itself is buggy, or because implementation details necessitate The Arsse differ; this section along with the [General section](#proto-general) above detail these differences.
+As a general rule, The Arsse should yield the same output as the reference implementation for all valid inputs (otherwise you've found [a bug][newIssue]), but there are exception, either because the Tiny Tiny RSS (hereafter "TTRSS") [protocol description][TTRSS] is incomplete, erroneous, or out of date, or because TTRSS itself is buggy, or because implementation details necessitate The Arsse differ; this section along with the General section above detail these differences.

 #### Extended functionality